The Technique of Lapping

 In modern lapping machines, the material removal rate is high enough to make lapping a serious competitor to grinding in many cases.
 In contrast to grinding, the same grit and the same lapping medium can be used for a wide range of materials.
 The fixtures used for lapping are generally simple to make, and therefore inexpensive.

 Nowadays, workpieces commonly deliver for finishing with a machining allowance of 0.2 to 0.5 mm.
 So the implementation of lapping can be directly after turning, milling, punching, or sintering, except in the case of a large area, solid workpieces, as these workpieces require longer machining times (large chip volume).
 Components with large recesses, such as covers, housings, flanges with recesses or holes, rings, etc. often provide large machining allowances.
 In such cases, lapping is frequently much faster than grinding.
 There is no “grinding in air”, while the entire workpiece surface is machining at the same time.
 The beauty in our lapping and polishing fixtures.

 relatively tall workpieces and

 shapes can also be machined.

 The main factor contributing to the success of the single-plate lapping machine (Figure 16) is the effect of the conditioning rings, which keep the lapping-plate surface flat during the lapping process.
-The single-plate lapping machine is in fact the only machine tool in general use which is capable of continuous self-correction for maintenance, or even improvement, of operating accuracy.
+The single-plate lapping machine is in fact the only machine tool for general use.
+That being said, it is capable of continuous self-correction for maintenance, or even improvement, of operating accuracy.
 The accuracy of all other machine tools decreases with each second of use unless the errors are compensated or corrected by means of additional equipment or measuring controls (it is worthwhile to make cost comparisons).